Frank D. Wagner (admiral): Early career

 Wagner served aboard Lea in Atlantic just until early 1919, when he was transferred to destroyer McKean and then to Herbert.
-He participated in the another tour of patrol cruises in the Mediterranean and South Atlantic, before he was ordered to the Naval Air Station Pensacola, Florida, for flight training in December 1920.
+He participated in another tour of patrol cruises in the Mediterranean and South Atlantic, before he was ordered to the Naval Air Station Pensacola, Florida, for flight training in December 1920.

 He completed the training, being designated Naval aviator in December 1921 and was assigned to the Air Squadrons, Battle Fleet, operating in the Pacific Ocean.
 Wagner returned to the Naval Air Station Pensacola, Florida, in June 1923 and served as an instructor of flying until the end of August 1925, when he was transferred to the Naval Air Station Anacostia in Washington, D.C.

-Wagner was promoted to Lieutenant commander on January 19, 1926, and after brief tour on the staff of the Naval Academy at Annapolis, Maryland, he was assigned to the staff of Commander, Air Squadrons, Battle Fleet under Rear admiral Joseph M. Reeves in July 1926.
+Wagner was promoted to lieutenant commander on January 19, 1926, and after brief tour on the staff of the Naval Academy at Annapolis, Maryland, he was assigned to the staff of commander, Air Squadrons, Battle Fleet under Rear admiral Joseph M. Reeves in July 1926.
 He then assumed command of Fighting Squadron 2 and led it during the first dive bombing exercise and his Curtiss F6C Hawks and FB-5s, scored 19 hits with 45 bombs on a target 100 feet by 45 feet.

-In July 1929, Wagner was transferred to the Bureau of Aeronautics in Washington, D.C. and served under Rear admiral William A. Moffett until June 1933, when he joined seaplane tender Langley under Captain Kenneth Whiting.
+In July 1929, Wagner was transferred to the Bureau of Aeronautics in Washington, D.C., and served under Rear admiral William A. Moffett until June 1933, when he joined seaplane tender Langley under Captain Kenneth Whiting.
 The Langley operated off the California coast and Hawaii engaged in training fleet units, experimentation, pilot training, and tactical-fleet problems.

-Wagner was later transferred to the staff of Commander-in-Chief, United States Fleet under his former superior officer, Admiral Joseph M. Reeves and was promoted to Commander on January 1, 1936.
+Wagner was later transferred to the staff of Commander-in-Chief, United States Fleet under his former superior officer, Admiral Joseph M. Reeves and was promoted to commander on January 1, 1936.
 He served as Aviation officer aboard battleship Pennsylvania, the flagship of Admiral Reeves, and participated in the Fleet Problem XIV, off the coast of California.

-He was transferred to the Naval Air Station Norfolk, Virginia, in June that year and served as Station's Executive officer until June 1939, when he was transferred to Lexington as Executive officer under Captain John H. Hoover.
+He was transferred to the Naval Air Station Norfolk, Virginia, in June that year and served as Station's Executive officer until June 1939, when he was transferred to Lexington as executive officer under Captain John H. Hoover.
 Wagner participated in the Fleet Problem XX off the Hawaii and was given his own command in mid-June 1940, when he assumed command of seaplane tender, Langley, where he served in 1933.